 Of the Historical Railway Estate’s more than 3,200 structures, we are working with partners to enable re-use of 22 of them.
-Just six abutments and nine bridges look set to be removed over the next five years, along with 69 bridges that must be infilled for safety reasons.
-But infills can be removed again if a future use is identified.
-These figures may change over time.
+Just four abutments and five bridges are recommended for removal over the next five years, along with 59 bridges where infilling is the recommended solution.
+Infill can be removed again if a future use is identified.
+We are conducting full review of our infill and demolition programme and so these figures may change over time.

 Working with partners